cppalliance/cppalliance.github.io/README.md

 ## Our Vision

-Mankind has become increasingly reliant on software for all aspects of life including commerce, industry, recreation, transportation, communication, and more.
+Humankind has become increasingly reliant on software for all aspects of life including commerce, industry, recreation, transportation, communication, and more.
 We believe that the best software solutions are written using the C++ programming language.
 We believe that